rust-lang/book/src/ch05-02-example-structs.md

 to use with the `derive` attribute that can add useful behavior to our custom types.
 Those traits and their behaviors are listed in [Appendix C][app-c]<!-- ignore -->.
-We’ll cover how to implement these traits with custom behavior as well as how to create your own traits in Chapter 10.
+We’ll cover how to implement these traits with custom behavior as well as how to create your own traits in [Chapter 10][traits].
 There are also many attributes other than `derive`; for more information, see [the “Attributes” section of the Rust Reference][attributes].